wolfgangasdf/iqp-book/3d-angular-momentum.md

 # Angular momentum

-In this section we discuss the quantum analog of the orbital angular momentum - which will turn out to be equally important in quantum mechanics as it is in celestial mechanics for the orbiting and rotating motion of our earth around the sun.
+We had already mentioned that the quantum number $\ell$ which we found is related to the orbital angular momentum - in this section we discuss this deeper.
+The quantum analog of the orbital angular momentum will turn out to be equally important in quantum mechanics as the classical version is in celestial mechanics for the orbiting and rotating motion of our earth around the sun.

 ## Classical angular momentum

 `[slide]`

-Symmetries in physics lead to conservation laws - for instance, translation symmetry leads to linea momentum conservation - this is the reason why the velocity of a moving body remains constant if no forces act on it.
+Symmetries in physics lead to conservation laws - for instance, translation symmetry leads to linear momentum conservation - this is the reason why the velocity of a moving body remains constant if no forces act on it.

 Similarly, if a system is rotationally symmetric like a bicycle wheel, the angular momentum is conserved.
 What is this classical angular momentum?
 In physics this is explained in classical mechanics courses, here a summary.